Rishabhja101/Hand-Tracking-Pac-Man/DEVELOPMENT.md

 - **11/21/19** Created Map class which loads a map from a file and displays the maze, coins, and powerups
   - Implemented use of constants for items on map

+- **11/22/19** Created Player class
+  - Player is now able to move around the board without traveling through the walls
+  - Moved constants in Map to public so they can be accessed by Player